 This is a ranking of the 15 Best IT Security Colleges Online according to Successful Student.
-Information, and its flow through the internet, has become the foundation of society, and Information Technology Security (IT Security) keeps this foundation secure.
+Information, and its flow through the internet, has become the foundation of society, and Information Technology Security (IT Security), also known as Cyber Security, keeps this foundation secure.
 Whether the information is personal or commercial, governmental or private, keeping it safe helps keep society functioning.
 In this modern world created by the interconnectivity of the Internet, security threats loom constantly from all corners of the globe.

 As creative as these threats are, so are the IT Security solutions that fight them.
 IT Security is a field that is in extremely high demand, and all major companies employ IT Security specialists to protect their systems from being hijacked, from corporate espionage, stealing financial information and proprietary trade secrets, etc.

 Grand Canyon University

 Bachelor of Science in Information Technology: Cyber Security

 - Online Master of Science in Cyber Security